-If we were factoring in endorsement deals with the likes of Nike and Foot Locker, Kevin Durant’s earnings would earn him a spot much closer to the top.
+If we were factoring in endorsement deals with the likes of Nike and Foot Locker, Kevin Durant’ might top this list.
 Nonetheless, his NBA earnings are still mind-blowing.
 After winning back-to-back NBA championship titles with the Golden State Warriors, he re-signed with the team on a reported two-year, $61.5 million contract.
 Durant then signed with the Brooklyn Nets on July 7, 2021 for $164 million as part of a sign and trade deal.

 In college, Durant became the first freshman to be named Naismith College Player of the Year.
 As a professional basketball player, he has earned one MVP Award, two Finals MVP Awards, two NBA All-Star Game MVP Awards and four NBA scoring titles.
 The 11-time All-Star and nine-time All-NBA player also has two Olympic gold medals and a reputation for philanthropy.

 One of the highest-paid athletes in the world, Chris Paul’s numbers would be even greater if we included all those State Farm and Nike endorsements.
 Over the course of 16 seasons, he has played for several different teams, most notably the New Orleans Hornets and the Los Angeles Clippers.